lohek330/lihongkang.github.io/_pages/research.md

 ## Task Vector for Model Editing: A Generalization Analysis

 **Background**: Task arithmetic refers to editing the pre-trained model by adding a weighted sum of task vectors, each of which is the weight update from the pre-trained model to fine-tuned models for each task.
 Empirical evidence shows that using multiple task vectors can efficiently improve the model’s performance on multi-task learning, forgetting, and out-of-domain generalization.
+Meanwhile, the task arithmetic method performs quite differently with different task correlations.
 However, the theoretical analysis of task vectors is less investigated, due to the highly non-convexity of training Transformer-based models.
 This project mainly studies: <center><b><em>When and why can the task vector approach perform well in multi-task learning, unlearning, and out-of-domain generalization successfully and efficiently?</em></b></center>

 **Contribution**: This work is the first theoretical generalization analysis of task arithmetic on a nonlinear Transformer model for multi-task learning, unlearning, and out-of-domain generalization.
 The technical contributions include: